Probability amplitude: Composite systems

 product of respective probability measures.
 In other words, amplitudes of a non-entangled composite state are products of original amplitudes, and respective observables on the systems 1 and 2 behave on these states as independent random variables.
 This strengthens the probabilistic interpretation explicated above.

 Amplitudes in operators

-The concept of amplitudes described above is relevant to quantum state vectors.
-It is also used in the context of unitary operators that are important in the scattering theory, notably in the form of S-matrices.
+The concept of amplitudes is also used in the context of scattering theory, notably in the form of S-matrices.
 Whereas moduli of vector components squared, for a given vector, give a fixed probability distribution, moduli of matrix elements squared are interpreted as transition probabilities just as in a random process.
 Like a finite-dimensional unit vector specifies a finite probability distribution, a finite-dimensional unitary matrix specifies transition probabilities between a finite number of states.
-Note that columns of a unitary matrix, as vectors, have the norm 1.

 The "transitional" interpretation may be applied to L^{2}s on non-discrete spaces as well.